grant-olson/BitMessageForum/README.md

 BitMessageForum allows you to browse and post bitmessages in a forum-like view in the web browser of your choice.

-Although it is configured to run in your browser, it is designed to be a local application and not a true web application.
-As such, it assumes that if you can talk to your bitmessage server, you have full rights.
+Although BMF is configured to run in your browser, it is designed to be a local application.  it assumes that if you can talk to your bitmessage server, you are fully authorized to read/send/delete any messages, create new identities, etc.

+It is **not** designed to be setup as a publically facing website.
+Although it would be possible to use the software to mirror a channel via a web interface, this would break the self-destruct feature that removes bitmessages from the network after a few days.
+So please don't do that!

 ## Installation